OliAltF4/Wasserpegel-Rhein-Bonn/README.md

 For the bot to work locally or in a Docker container, you need to configure the token as an environment variable named TELEGRAM_TOKEN.

+		-Local Dvelopment: Add the following line to your terminal or .env file: